 Here I am with (from left to right): Mirje from anywhereism.net, Sandy from globalwanderings.ca, Patti from luggageandlipstick.com, Madison from girlinlovewiththeworld.com, Marie from bigtravelnut.com, Monica from monica-suma.com, Melissa from uncloggedblog.com and Leticia from trucosviajeros.com.

-Now it's your turn: What are your best tips for a quintessentially Swedish holiday or in fact a holiday in Småland?
-I'd love to hear from you, so feel free to leave a comment below!
+Now it's your turn: Any tips of questions for your idea of a quintessentially Swedish holiday or in fact a holiday in Småland?
+I would love to hear from you, so feel free to leave a comment below!